-Don’t try to drive in bad snow conditions unless you have to.
-Without a 4×4 you won’t get far and you may get stuck.
-If you do, you won’t be happy!
+Don’t try to drive in severe snow conditions unless you have to.
+Without a 4×4 you won’t get far, and you may get stuck.

-Before you travel in severe weather conditions, keep up to date with the latest weather conditions
+Before you travel in harsh weather conditions, keep up to date with the latest weather conditions

 - Reducing speed will minimise the chances of skidding.
 Your stopping distance can be up to TEN times more in these conditions.

-- Drive at a safe stopping speed.
-Travel at a speed at which you can stop safely within the distance you can see to be clear.
+- Drive at a safe stopping speed Travel at a rate at which you can stop safely within the distance you can see to be clear.

 - Pulling away in second gear and easing your foot off the clutch gently will help avoid wheelspin.

 - Avoid harsh driving Accelerate and brake gently and reduce speed smoothly.